ray-project/ray/doc/source/tune/api_docs/trainable.rst

 The Function API allows you to define a custom training function that Tune will run in parallel Ray actor processes, one for each Tune trial.

+The ``config`` argument in the function is a dictionary populated automatically by Tune and corresponding to the hyperparameters selected for the trial from the :ref:`search space <tune-key-concepts-search-spaces>`.

 With the Function API, you can report intermediate metrics by simply calling ``session.report`` within the function.